WebOps-and-Blockchain-Club/GuildSelectionHackathon/README.md

 1. Role based auth (Admin should have ability to change permission)
 2. It should use Web Sockets in some feature.
 3. The need to use display in memory data base like redis for caching along side the primary database.
+(Optional)
 4. Use some extrenal Apis.

 Its  a open ended Problem use as many as you can of the above points.
 The creativity of the final submission matters a lot.